 Some risks of vomiting include:

-Anyone who thinks that they or a child might have swallowed something harmful should seek immediate medical care by contacting a local poison control center or going to the emergency room.
+Anyone who thinks that they or a child might have swallowed something harmful should get immediate medical care by contacting a local poison control center or going to the emergency room.

 The more information that a person can provide about the poisoning, the easier it will be for a doctor to treat them.